Lost Horizon: Plot

-Cultural significance
+Reception and legacy

+In 2001, the city of Zhongdian in Yunnan, China was renamed Shangri-La City to promote tourism.

 The book, published in 1933, caught the notice of the public only after Hilton's Goodbye, Mr. Chips was published in 1934.
-Lost Horizon became a huge popular success and in 1939 was published in paperback form, as Pocket Book #1.
-Because of its number-one position in what became a very long list of pocket editions, Lost Horizon is often mistakenly called the first American paperback book, when in fact paperbacks had been around since the mid-1800s.
-What made Pocket Book #1 of revolutionary importance was that it was the first "mass-market" paperback; mass market paperbacks allowed people of modest means not only to own books they otherwise could not afford, but also to slip the paperback into their pocket for casual reading on the go, hence the name "Pocket Book".
+Lost Horizon became a huge popular success and in 1939 was published in paperback form, as Pocket Book #1, making it the first "mass-market" paperback.

 By the 1960s, Pocket Books alone, over the course of more than 40 printings, had sold several million copies of Lost Horizon, helping to make it one of the most popular novels of the 20th Century.